kjonina/AirBnB_Ireland/README.md

 The purpose of this analysis for myself is to:
 - [ ] deal with parts of code I struggle with: splitting text data, creating loops.
 - [ ] deal with outliers in prices
+- [ ] create a map (preferably a heatmap) for the locations of the AirBnB.
 - [ ] create a more fancy looking graphs
 - [ ] run analysis on text column called ['Name']
-- [ ] create a WordCloud for ['Name']
+- [ ] create a WordCloud for longitude['Name']
 - [ ] create a predictive model for Prices

 ## Data preparation
 The following are variable
 ['id', 'name', 'host_id', 'host_name', 'neighbourhood_group',
-'neighbourhood', 'latitude', 'longitude', 'room_type', 'price', 'minimum_nights', 'number_of_reviews', 'number_of_reviews_ltm',
+'neighbourhood', 'latitude', '', 'room_type', 'price',
+'minimum_nights', 'number_of_reviews', 'number_of_reviews_ltm',
 'last_review', 'calculated_host_listings_count', 'availability_365']